More Information About Canada

 Some of the better ones include:

 Discover Canada, The Rights and Responsibilities of Canadian Citizenship.
 An illustrated guide, averrable in both print and ebook editions, intended to help educate Canadian immigrants about their new home.
 Provides an overview of most aspects of Canada, including history, government, regions, culture and law.
+There is also an older, blander citizenship guide known as A Look At Canada.

 How Canadians Govern Themselves.
 A common staple of Canadian classrooms, this classic textbook-style summary of Canadian government was authored by the late Senator Eugene Forsey (1904-1991).